-Hyperbaric and Mild Hyperbaric Oxygen Therapy is a safe non-invasive therapy that uses an increase in atmospheric pressure to increase oxygen supply to cells and tissues.
-At a greater pressure additional oxygen dissolves into the blood plasma and enters the tissues directly.
-This stimulates the body’s healing processes, increases stamina and endurance and helps the body reach a state of balance and wellbeing.
-At Optimum Wellbeing we are offering Hyperbaric Oxygen Therapy to patients, athletes with sports injuries or who want to increase stamina and endurance, those with sleep issues and anyone seeking assistance with the issues listed below.
+Hyperbaric O2 Therapy is a safe non-invasive therapy that uses an increase in atmospheric pressure to increase oxygen supply to cells and tissues.
+As pressure increases additional oxygen dissolves into the blood plasma and enters the tissues directly.
+This stimulates and enhances the body’s healing processes, increases stamina and endurance and helps the body reach a state of balance and wellbeing.

 - Inflammation reduction